JetLagUK/BFZ1-Google-Docs-Code/README.md

 Insert a shape.
 Right Click on the shape and select `Alt Text`.
 You can use the keyboard shortcut `Crtl+Alt+Y` if compatible.
 In the Advanced Options section, type `Random Name` into the field - this gives the shape a title.
 Close the formatting window and deselect the shape.

 ## 3. Google Scripts / App Scripts
 Security Note: You may encounter at some stage in this step that a popup is blocked, or requires logging into the appropriate Google Account.
-It is safe to authorise this as it does not impact anything other than the two documents already define.
+It is safe to authorise this as it does not impact anything other than the two documents already defined.

 If a code file hasn't already been opened automatically, create one.
 Replace anything with the complete code.
 Those with code literacy will immediately be able to identify which values to customise - they are all commented.